trueheart78/trueheart78.com/resume.md

 ![taylor swift - desires][taylor-desires]

 There are a handful of things I want to focus on over my career.
 Primarily, I want to be a life-long software developer, and these desires focus on that.
-I also acknowledge that these goals may change over time, and that's fine.

 1. Master the Ruby and Go programming languages.
 1. Master the Rails framework.
 1. Be a software developer advocate.

+I acknowledge that these goals may change over time, and that's fine.

 <a id='strengths'></a>
 ## :muscle: Strengths [:top:][top]